Germany's Bundesbank says consumption will fuel economic upswing

 Private consumption would continue to provide the mainstay for strong growth ahead, the central bank said.

-"The exceptionally good environment for consumption, based on a pleasing situation in the labour market and strong real wage growth, points to this development holding for some time."
+"The exceptionally good environment for consumption, based on a pleasing situation in the labor market and strong real wage growth, points to this development holding for some time."

 The Bundesbank said that low unemployment, if it continues, would mean that it could be "financially manageable" for the country to further reduce its 3 percent charge on workers for unemployment benefit.